awsmag/power-document-db/README.md

 const uri = "mongodb://localhost:27017";
 const dbName = "test";
 const ssl = true; // Keep it true when connecting to instance.
-For local testing and docker container keep it false
+For local testing and docker container keep it false const tlsCAFile = "./certs/global-bundle.pem"; // mandatory when it is set to true.
+You will get this from AWS under the steps of how to connect to AWS document Db

 (async () => {
-  await connectDb(uri, dbName, ssl); // if en variables are not set server.use(getDbCLientMw());
+  await connectDb(uri, dbName, ssl, tlsCAFile); // if en variables are not set server.use(getDbCLientMw());

   // rest of your code goes here